American Hotel and Lodging Association: Agenda

-The association also proposed that members standardise various tasks within each hotel operation, from accounting to training and customer service, as a means to improve operational efficiency.
-As early as 1928, it worked with supplier groups to advocate standardisation for tableware and porcelain china throughout the hotel.
+The association also proposed that members standardize various tasks within each hotel operation, from accounting to training and customer service, as a means to improve operational efficiency.
+As early as 1928, it worked with supplier groups to advocate standardization for tableware and porcelain china throughout the hotel.

-The group's stance on tipping in hotels has varied from careful neutrality in the pre-WW1 era (when unions were protesting that owners should pay their staff a fair wage instead of shifting the burden to the client) to advocating clients provide generous gratuities to a long list of personnel in its 2013 Gratuity Guide.
+The group's stance on tipping in hotels has varied from careful neutrality in the pre-World War I era (when unions were protesting that owners should pay their staff a fair wage instead of shifting the burden to the client) to advocating clients provide generous gratuities to a long list of personnel in its 2013 Gratuity Guide.

 In response to complaints of overcharging for calls from in-room telephones, the association has supported the FCC's protection of a travellers' right to select which carrier provides operator services.

 AHLA provides best practices and information about bed bugs.

-AHA has supported market research to gauge user demand for specific amenities, such as fitness centres, in tourist hotels.
+The organization has also supported market research to gauge user demand for specific amenities, such as fitness centres, in tourist hotels.

-The organisation hosts various committees, conventions and workshops.
+The organization hosts various committees, conventions and workshops.
 The American Hotel Association Directory Corporation, a subsidiary, published Lodging magazine and the Directory of Hotel and Motel Companies.

 The American Hotel and Lodging Association has been one of the leading advocates of resort fees.
 Resort fees are extra mandatory fees that are not included in the advertised hotel price.
 A Federal Trade Commission (FTC) report from January 2017 said that resort fees are likely to harm consumers.

-In addition to advocating for resort fees, the AHLA has entered the advocacy work against short term home sharing.
+In addition to advocating for resort fees, the AHLA has entered the advocacy work against short-term home sharing.
 The AHLA has been doubled their political action committee (PAC) budget over two years (from 2014 to 2016).
 Many of the politicians who have received significant contributions from the American Hotel and Lodging Association PAC advocate for resort fees and against home sharing.